 Easy, fresh & tasty Steamed Broccoli made in the Instant Pot (Pressure Cooker).
 Enjoy this low carb healthy vegetable made in less than 15 minutes.
 Try this foolproof method to get the perfect texture for broccoli every time.

 I call this amazing as my daughter who did not eat sauteed broccoli, started eating it after I steamed it in the Instant Pot.
 This is a great side to eat with some rice or protein.

 I try to add veggies to our diet where ever possible.
 This steamed broccoli is a great and quick way to cook up broccoli.
-Steaming is also the recommended cooking method for broccoli as it helps with better retention of nutrients.
+Steaming is also the recommended cooking method for broccoli as it helps with better retention of nutrients and does not overcook the broccoli.
 You want to steam broccoli such that it does not lose it’s color or flavor, and does not get too soft and mushy!